H0lySnow/H0lySnow/README.md

 Hi I'm Mohammad reza

 I'm a computer & programming enthusiast with around 3-4 years of hands-on experience coding in **C#** and **Python**.
-Recently, I've been diving into **Android development with Flutter** and enjoying the ride
+Recently, I've been diving into **Android development with Flutter** and enjoying the ride.

 Most of my work has been around **Telegram bot development**, but I also mess around with: